pelayolluna/algorithms/README.md

 # algorithms
-Algorithms to resolve somo problems
+Algorithms to resolve some problems